-We find smart things to say about pop culture so you don’t have to.
+Your weekly supply of smart things to say about pop culture.
 We’ll take you into the writers’ rooms, songwriters’ heads, and novelists’ thoughts that are fueling pop culture conversations.
 And we’ll give you the smart insights, factoids, and conversation starters to get you through your next cocktail party conversation about the latest in TV, music, movies, and books.
 Seriously: You don’t even have to binge watch that whole season or read that whole book.
 Just listen to Pop Literacy and you’ll be the smartest person in the room.

 And as for our own credentials, you can see our bios below, but basically we are pop culture expert soulmates who have four-hour-plus lunches discussing such matters and also have persuaded the people at Vulture, Yahoo, Entertainment Weekly, BBC Culture, and lots of other places that we know what we're talking about.